 3. Back up your data.

 Backing up your essential business data is a crucially important element of BCP.
-“Back up all of your critical data, including client lists, customer accounts, contact lists, vendor agreements, insurance policies, business licenses, and anything else that is important to keep your business running," Clouse says.
-“Keep the back-ups maintained offsite at least 50-100 miles away so the same disaster doesn't destroy them."
+"That includes client lists, customer accounts, contact lists, vendor agreements, insurance policies, business licenses and anything else that is important to keep your business running," suggests Clouse.
+"Keep the back-ups maintained offsite at least 50-100 miles away so the same disaster doesn't destroy them."

 4. Location, location, location.

-Small businesses are often particularly vulnerable to location-specific disasters, especially if you have critical facilities or multiple business operations at the same location.
-Mark Livingston, SVP-Director of Business Continuity and Records Management at First Horizon says, "Here at First Horizon, we focus our plans around how we would recover from the loss of a facility, loss of people, loss of technology including data, and the loss of critical third-party service providers."
+Small businesses are particularly vulnerable to location-specific disasters, especially if you have critical facilities or multiple business operations on the same site.
+It's important to consider how your business would recover from the loss of a facility, loss of people, loss of technology including data and the loss of critical third-party service providers in the event of an unexpected event or disaster.
+Make sure you have a plan in place to pivot as needed should a location be unavailable, damaged or at worse destroyed.

 5. Go remote.

-More companies are hiring remote employees and using online tools to conduct business remotely; this can also be useful in BCP because it can make your business more resilient and less location-dependent.
-“Anything that can be done remotely should be looked into as a possible means for keeping your business afloat in troubled times," Clouse says.
-“It's far better to have a plan to preemptively relocate staff and supplies to keep things moving in the event of disaster."
+Even before COVID-19, more and more companies were hiring remote employees and using online tools to conduct business remotely, which proved extremely useful when the pandemic absolutely required it.
+The ultimate goal is to ensure your business remains functional, resilient and less location-dependent.
+"Anything that can be done remotely should be looked into as a possible means for keeping your business afloat in troubled times," Clouse says.

 6. Have vendor agreements in place.

-One of the big challenges in the event of a disaster is maintaining orderly business operations with vendors and partner organizations — that's why Colson recommends planning ahead.
+One of the big challenges in the event of an incident or disaster is maintaining orderly business operations with vendors and partner organizations.
+That's why Colson recommends planning ahead.

-Livingston says, "As a bank, business continuity may be required from a regulatory perspective, but it is also critical from a strategic perspective.
-There is an abundance of material available to small businesses, so it is important to take advantage of those resources.
-Begin planning today so that you can recover tomorrow."
+In a bank's case, for instance, business continuity may be required from a regulatory perspective, but it is also critical from a strategic perspective.
+For any type of small businesses, it's important to take advantage of resources that can help you begin planning today so you can recover tomorrow.

 9. Connect with your community.